 So, to be safe, make sure that you back it up and save all your important files before proceeding to the next step.

-2. Download the program
+2. Download the rooting tool

 After you have made backup copies of your files, download the rooting program specifically designed to root Samsung Galaxy S3.